Enhancing Events in Neutrino Telescopes through Deep Learning-Driven Super-Resolution: Event Generation and Training

 \subsection{Virtual Strings}

 To produce our dataset, we use the open-source neutrino telescope simulation toolkit \texttt{Prometheus}~\cite{Lazar:2023rol}.
 This allows us to define arbitrary detector geometries.
 As a benchmark, we use an orthogonal grid of OMs in ice comprising a $15\times15$ array of strings, each with 61~OMs, for a total of 13,705~OMs.
 The inter-string spacing is 60\,m, and the OMs vertical spacing is 15\,m.
 As input to the network, we mask out every other string, resulting in a $8\times8$ grid of strings with 120\,m spacing.
 We note that the virtual OM shadow effect, caused by photons being absorbed when hitting virtual OMs in the denser geometry, is negligible.
+Thus, in this particular geometry, characterized by a dense arrangement of 225 strings with 61 OMs per string, we generate $225\times61$ images, as illustrated in \cref{fig:architecture}.

 \Cref{fig:masked} shows the top-down view of the virtual and physical string layout.
 An example event is shown to demonstrate the effect of masking.
 For visualization purposes, only the top OM in each string is shown, and its color indicates the time of the first hit.
 Recall that the VAE-based treatment of the hit time distributions described in \cref{sec:arch} allows this method to take advantage of the full timing information of the data, as shown in~\cref{fig:eventdisplay}.